datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Build the Argument with Data, Build the Story with People

 Tying the data to individual stories needs to be a critical element in any effort to promote legislation to reduce firearm suicides.
 Gun owners need to see themselves or their loved ones in the tragic stories of others.
-This is critical to overcoming resistance and to accepting the data presented.
+This is critical to overcoming conscious or subconscious resistance to the data presented.

 ### Advocate and/or Conduct Better Data Collection and Access

-Dr. Michael Siegel and the School of Public Health at Boston University have done a remarkable job of collecting and sharing state firearm law data.
+Dr. Michael Siegel and the School of Public Health at Boston University have done a remarkable job of collecting and sharing [state firearm law data](https://www.statefirearmlaws.org/table.html).
 This project would have been impossible without their resources.
 Other groups do similar work, but none that were encountered made access and interaction with the data so simple.
 Similar efforts should be extended to all groups involved in gun regulation advocacy.
 Special efforts should be made to track state level gun ownership rates at a minimum.
 Dr. Siegel's proxy ownership measure is an excellent tool where applicable, but solid consistent survey data would be more robust.

 ###